 Albert Nylander, Ph.D., Director

 Dr. Nylander’s research interests involve examining social networks and power structures of institutions, particularly education, and the importance of these social structures in changing life opportunities for those seeking to improve their social and economic standings.
-As an academic entrepreneur, Dr. Nylander has written and participated in 30 proposals that have received more than $5,000,000 in external funding.
-He is known for developing and leading practical and multi-disciplinary programs in leadership and community development and social sciences.
+As an academic entrepreneur, Dr. Nylander has written and participated in more than 75 proposals, receiving more than $15,000,000 in external funding from grants and philanthropic initiatives.
+Dr. Nylander is known for developing and leading practical and multi-disciplinary programs in leadership and community development in the social sciences.

-Laura brings nearly 10 years of experience working on poverty alleviation programs at the grassroots and public policy levels.
+Dr. Laura Martin brings nearly 15 years of experience working on poverty alleviation programs at the grassroots and public policy levels.
 After college, she facilitated service learning trips and managed a community development project in rural Nicaragua.
 Most recently, Laura worked as a Policy and Research Coordinator at the Texas Association of Community Health Centers, where she analyzed legislation and regulations impacting health centers, and coordinated trainings for a federal grant to conduct CHIP and Medicaid outreach and enrollment in the Rio Grande Valley.
-As Legislative Director for Texas State Representative Armando Walle, Laura developed legislation regarding juvenile justice and stemming the high school dropout rate.
+As Legislative Director for Texas State Representative Armando Walle, Dr. Martin developed legislation regarding juvenile justice and stemming the high school dropout rate.

-Laura holds dual undergraduate degrees in Hispanic Studies and International Relations from Brown University, where she graduated with honors.
-Additionally, she holds a Master of Public Affairs degree from the Lyndon B. Johnson School of Public Affairs at the University of Texas at Austin, where she completed a Portfolio Program in Nonprofit and Philanthropic Studies.
-Laura volunteers with the Lafayette County Literacy Council, the Tree of Life Clinic in Tupelo, and serves on the Board of Directors of the ACLU of Mississippi.
+Dr. Martin holds dual undergraduate degrees in Hispanic Studies and International Relations from Brown University, where she graduated with honors.
+Additionally, she holds a Master of Public Affairs degree from the Lyndon B. Johnson School of Public Affairs at the University of Texas at Austin, where she completed a Portfolio Program in Nonprofit and Philanthropic Studies, and a Doctorate of Higher Education from the University of Mississippi.

 JR Love, Ph.D., Project Manager